Incisional Hernia

 Which medications will I require after surgery?

 You will be discharged from hospital with a supply of simple painkillers with instructions on how to use them.
-Regular paracetamol is particularly effective and can be combined with an anti-inflammatory drug (ibuprofen) or a codeine based drug (dihydrocodeine).
+Regular paracetamol is particularly effective and can be combined with an anti-inflammatory (ibuprofen) or codeine-based drug (dihydrocodeine).
 Anti-inflammatories are not suitable for all patients and should be taken with food.
 The codeine-based drugs can cause constipation and should be taken with plenty of fluids.
-Most patients do not require painkillers after 5 days.
+Most patients do not require regular painkillers after 5 days.

 When can I return to work?